-Culture change is the term used to describe the transformation of older adult services based on person-directed values and practices, in which the voices of elders and those working with them are considered and respected.
+Culture change is the term used to describe the transformation of older adult services from systems focused primarily on meeting medical needs to a team-based approach based upon person-directed values and practices, an approach in which the voices of elders and those working with them are all considered and respected.

 In “Person-Directed Care for Nursing Home Elders: The Culture-Change Movement” (Jan.
 7, 2010 issue of Health Affairs Web-first) author Mary Jane Koren, M.D., M.P.H., elaborated: “Proponents of culture change do not recommend a specific model or set of practices.
 Instead, they support principles governing elder care practices; organizational and human resource practices; and the design of the physical facility.
 According to these principles, an ideal culture change facility would feature:

-- Homelike atmosphere.
+- HOMELIKE ATMOSPHERE.
 Practices and structures should be more homelike and less institutional.
-For instance, larger nursing units with 40 or more elders would be replaced with smaller “households” of 10 to 15 elders, elders would have access to refrigerators for snacks, and overhead public address systems would be eliminated.
+For example, larger nursing units with 40 or more elders would be replaced with smaller “households” of 10 to 15 elders, elders would have access to refrigerators for snacks, and overhead public address systems would be eliminated.

-- Collaborative decision-making.
-The traditional management hierarchy should be flattened, with frontline staff given the authority to make decisions regarding elder’ care.
+- COLLABORATIVE DECISION-MAKING.
+The traditional management hierarchy should be flattened, with front-line staff given the authority to make decisions regarding elders’ care needs.

-- Quality improvement processes.
-Culture change should be treated as an ongoing process of overall performance improvement, not just as a superficial change or provision of amenities.”
+- QUALITY IMPROVEMENT PROCESSES.
+Culture change should be understood as an ongoing process of overall performance improvement, not just as a superficial change or provision of amenities.”